-And if organizations are smart, they too will take away important lessons from this vast array of learning, namely that beyond traditional training programs lies another important form of education – a robust continuous learning culture, where learning is woven into employee’s daily routine.
+And if organizations are smart, they too will take away important lessons from this vast array of learning, namely that beyond traditional training programs lies another important form of education—a robust continuous learning culture, where learning is woven into an employee’s daily routine.

-In a culture of learning, learning doesn’t happen at a particular time and place, dictated by the L&D team.
+In a culture of learning, learning doesn’t happen at a particular time and place, dictated by the Learning and Development (L&D) team.
 Instead, in-the-moment learning is facilitated by L&D and the value of a growth mindset is promoted among the entire workforce.

 While formal training still plays an important role in ensuring employees stay up to date with core skills, for organizations that have adopted a culture of continuous learning, learning has become a more employee-driven, independent activity, using tools such as microlearning, blogs, video, artificial intelligence and mobile learning as employees increasingly turn to their smartphones to find just-in-time answers to unexpected problems.

 But creating an open learning culture isn’t just about having the right content, tools and technology to support that learning.
 It’s also about changing leadership, creating psychological safety in the workplace, nurturing curiosity and encouraging questions, setting team goals that are conducive to continuous learning and taking advantage of the power of peer training, which Google has optimized in its “Googler to Googler” program.
 The program allows employees to volunteer to teach classes or deliver presentations on skills—work-related or not—that they have mastered, be it public speaking or parenting.